Santiago de Cuba

 Background

-Santiago de Cuba has a population of approximately 430,000 and is Cuba's primary eastern port city.
-It is the site of the Moncada Barracks (site of the 1953 attack that launched the Castro revolution), the birthplace of Fidel Castro, and home to the Carnaval de Santiago, one of Latin America's largest festivals.
-The CTE Antonio Maceo plant is one of the ageing Soviet-era thermoelectric facilities that form the backbone of Cuba's generation capacity.
+Santiago de Cuba is Cuba's second largest city and capital of the province of the same name.
+It has a population of approximately 430,000 and is Cuba's primary eastern port city.
+It is the site of the Moncada Barracks, the location of the 1953 attack that launched the Castro revolution, and the birthplace of Fidel Castro.
+The city hosts the Carnaval de Santiago, one of Latin America's largest festivals.
+Its proximity to Haiti and Jamaica makes it a departure point for irregular maritime migration.